eldoy/mongocore/README.md

   # Validations
   validate do
+    # The errors hash can be used to collect error messages.
     errors[:duration] << 'duration must be greater than 0' if duration and duration < 1
     errors[:goal] << 'you need a higher goal' if goal and goal < 5
   end